 Hi, I’m Victoria.
 I’m sarcastic, opinionated, and brutally honest.
 Maybe it’s the Lyme (oh yeah, I have Lyme disease) but most people seem to like me either way :).
 Plus, if you don’t like my personality, I make food.
 Good food.
 Well, most of the time it’s good (I mean, everyone has to fail in the kitchen occasionally!).
 But don’t worry, I won’t serve you the bad food (I’ll shamefully eat my disasters in the the depths of the night…. hey, you can’t waste it.
 I buy organic, that sh*t is expensive!).

 So, my name is Victoria.
-About three years ago I was diagnosed with chronic Lyme Disease.
+I was diagnosed with chronic Lyme Disease in the spring of 2012.
 It has been one of the biggest reliefs of my life.
 I finally have an answer for all the pain I’ve been in for years.

 I love to bake and cook.
 I also love to workout.
 Although I have to be careful at this point so as not to tax my body and lower my immune system too much.
-I created this blog to 1) chronicle my recovery 2) share my recipes 3)share some of my passion for fitness.
+I created this blog to 1) chronicle my recovery 2) share my recipes 3) share some of my passion for fitness.
 My recipes are geared to those with Lyme in terms of nutrition and being anti-inflammatory, etc. My research has shown that eating a paleo/gluten-free/low-carb diet is best for those with Lyme and although I try to stick with this I fail horribly at times.
-I also enjoy incorporating raw foods into my diet as those have drastically helped with my healing.
-I’m a Certified Personal Trainer and I recently graduated from college with a degree in Sports Medicine (WOOHOO I made it through school while having a chronic illness!).
-I used to train+teach boot camp, spinning, and yoga at a local gym in Colorado and now I work as both a personal trainer and at an awesome juice company in New Mexico.
+I’m a Certified Personal Trainer and I graduated from college with a degree in Sports Medicine in May of 2014 (WOOHOO I made it through school while having a chronic illness!).
 This blog is really about nutrition and health, geared toward those with some serious illnesses.
 I hope to show you how eating right and working out can make it feel like you’ve never been sick at all.